isyanghou/6keys/docs/en/Six-Keys_Criticality_QA.md

 > **🎬 Core Idea**
 > Dreams are the brain's "offline rendering" mode, exploring the full potential of the S⁶ state space without the constraints of reality.

-### ❓ 5-3.
-Is there still room for free will in the Six-Keys model?
+### ❓ 問題 5-3：問題 5-3：問題 5-3：Is there still room for free will in the Six-Keys model?
 Are decisions necessarily predictable?

 **💡 Answer:**